l0neaadil/Python_projects/10_Keylogger/README.md

 ## smtplib:

-Simple Mail Transfer Protocol (SMTP) is a protocol, which handles sending e-mail and routing e-mail between mail servers.
-Python provides smtplib module, which defines an SMTP object that can be used to send mail to any Internet machine.
+Simple Mail Transfer Protocol (SMTP) is a protocol which handles sending e-mail and routing e-mail between mail servers.
+Python provides smtplib module which defines an SMTP object that can be used to send mail to any Internet machine.

-An SMTP object has an instance method called sendmail, which is typically used to do the work of mailing a message.
-It takes three parameters −
+An SMTP object has an instance method called sendmail(), which is typically used to do the work of mailing a message.
+It takes three parameters:

 - The sender − A string with the address of the sender.
 - The receivers − A list of strings, one for each recipient.